 - Be able to read fluently and have sound comprehension skills.

 - Be fully rounded characters with a clear understanding of values like equality, friendship, trust, tolerance and many others.

 - Be motivated to succeed and achieve and to be equipped with all the personal skills to do this.

 - Be motivated by a strong personal sense of morality.
 They make decisions for the right reasons and in the best interests of their community.

 - Reflect on their learning and identify their next steps.

 - Demonstrate resilience and the ability to persevere, when they encounter a challenge.

 - Know ways to keep themselves safe and know channels to follow if they need help and support.

 Monitoring the impact of our curriculum

-More information can be requested from school through our curriculum leader Mr Chris Page.
-Please contact the school office to speak to him.
+More information can be requested from school through our curriculum leader.
+Please contact the school office to speak to them.